 - Nomadic herding is practiced in the semi-arid and arid regions of Sahara, Central Asia and some parts of India, like Rajasthan and Jammu and Kashmir.
 In this type of farming, herdsmen move from place to place with their animals for fodder and water, along defined routes.
 This type of movement arises in response to climatic constraints and terrain.
 Sheep, camel, yak and goats are most commonly reared.
 They provide milk, meat, wool, hides and other products to the herders and their families.

-- Weavers, Iron Smelters and Factory Owners
+Here are the study notes on Weavers, Iron Smelters and Factory Owners for Class 8!

 - In commercial grain farming crops are grown for commercial purposes.
 Wheat and maize are common commercially grown grains.
 Major areas where commercial grain farming is practiced are temperate grasslands of North America, Europe and Asia.
 These areas are sparsely populated with large farms spreading over hundreds of hectares.
 Severe winters restrict the growing season and only a single crop can be grown.

 - In mixed farming the land is used for growing food and fodder crops and rearing livestock.
 It is practiced in Europe, eastern USA, Argentina, southeast Australia, New Zealand and South Africa.

 - Plantations are a type of commercial farming where a single crop of tea, coffee, sugarcane, cashew, rubber, banana or cotton are grown.
 Large amounts of labor and capital are required.
 The produce may be processed on the farm itself or in nearby factories.
 The development of a transport network is thus essential for such farming.
 Major plantations are found in the tropical regions of the world.
 Rubber in Malaysia, coffee in Brazil, tea in India and Sri Lanka are some examples.